My tools: How I work & what I use

 Feedly: I have my RSS feeds divided into 27 categories, so I can easily scan headlines throughout the day and save them to Pocket to read later.
 This is basically where I read the internet.
 I very rarely visit individual websites.
 And if yours doesn’t have an RSS feed?
 Then I almost never read it.
 Follow my feeds.

-Pocket: For the last five years, I’ve received an email from Pocket: “You’re in the top 5% of users!”
+Pocket: For the last six years, I’ve received an email from Pocket: “You’re in the top 5% of users!”
 Wow.
 So I read a lot of articles, apparently!
 I integrate Pocket into my browser, on Tweetbot & on Feedly.
 Everywhere I’m able to read an article, or be linked to one, I will save it to Pocket.

 Trello: I used to work with developers and report bugs as part of my job.
 Since I manage my own website and tweak the custom settings often, I find myself reporting bugs… to myself.
 How do I keep it all straight?
 I use Trello.
 Here’s an example of how to use it for web development.
 Here’s a guide on how to create an editorial process for your blog.
 Since I wrote this, I’ve transitioned most of my Trello boards to Airtable (below) but I would still recommend Trello if you need something simple!